-In addition, to receive death benefits, a child must have been living with the worker at the time of death or with a former spouse.
-For any other person to qualify, they would need to prove complete or partial dependency on the worker’s earnings at the time of death.
+To receive death benefits, a child must have been living with the worker at the time of death or with a former spouse.
+For any other person to qualify, they would need to prove dependency on the worker’s earnings at the time of death.

-All dependents combined can receive 80% of the worker’s average weekly wage, following deduction of federal and state income, Social Security, and Medicare taxes.
+All dependents combined can receive 80% of the worker’s average weekly wage.
+This follows deduction of federal and state income, Social Security, and Medicare taxes.

-There are maximum and minimum amounts for weekly benefits under workers’ compensation death benefits.
+There is a maximum and a minimum amount for weekly benefits under the workers’ comp death benefit.
 Michigan adjusts these rates each year.
-Wholly dependent family members would share benefits equally, and the partially dependent individuals would become eligible if there are no whole dependents.
+Wholly dependent family members would share benefits equally.
+Any partial dependent individuals would become eligible if there are no whole dependents.

 Dependents are able to receive benefits for up to 500 weeks, or until a beneficiary turns 21 years old.
-A spouse’s benefits end when that person is remarried, but the children’s benefits would continue until age 18 (or 16 if the child has been self-supporting for six months).
+A spouse’s benefits end when that person is remarried.
+Children’s benefits would continue until age 18.
+Or 16 if the child has been self-supporting for six months).